alessandra80/RunAnalysis/CodeBook.md

 	     WALKING_DOWNSTAIRS
 	     WALKING_UPSTAIRS

-The following 79 variables represent the mean() of the mean or standard deviation (std()) values of some features that have been originally selected for the experiments.
+The following 79 variables represent the summarized mean() of the variables that are in the column names.
+For each variables names I provide the meaning.

 As the original data were been normalised and bounded within [-1,1] the results from which we started to make the course project were unitlless.
-Consequently, also the new values of the variables are unitlless.
+Consequently, also the new values of these 79 variables are unitlless.

 Variable 3. meanXaxisTBodyAcceleration